Ben-D-Anderson/ben-d-anderson.github.io/_posts/2021-12-22-wifi-network-tracking-1.md

 I made a few noteworthy modifications other than just combining the previous test scripts.

 Firstly, I've added a logger using python's basic `logging` library.
 The code for that is fairly self-explanatory and there is lots of [documentation](https://docs.python.org/3/howto/logging.html) for it online if you would like to know more about it.
-Also, all scan results are now written to the csv file `scan_data.csv` in the format `{BSSID},{dBm},{latitude},{longitude}`, instead of just being printed out.
+Also, all scan results are now written to the file `scan_data` in a json format, instead of just being printed out.

 Secondly, the wireless interface used by the WiFi scanner is now passed into the program as an argument, for example: `python3 wifi_scan_gps.py wlan0`.
 Furthermore, the script now automatically enables monitor mode on the wireless network adapter if it can, instead of having to enable it manually before running the script.